WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step5-image-08.png"/>

-> In a few seconds you will be brought into a Welcom page that plays a video introducing you to Watson Analytics with a status of "Setting up your account" at the bottom of the page.
+> In a few seconds you will be brought into a Welcome page that plays a video introducing you to Watson Analytics with a status of "Setting up your account" at the bottom of the page.

 <img src="./media/Step5-image-09.png"/>

-1. When you are able, **Select** the Continue to Watson Analytics ->" arrow.
+1. When you are able, **Select** the "Continue to Watson Analytics" link.

 <img src="./media/Step5-image-10.png"/>

-2. **Select** the "Get Started ->" arrow.
+2. **Select** the "Get Started ->" button.

 <img src="./media/Step5-image-11.png"/>